curi/websites/_posts/2019-10-30-elliot-temple.md

 Philosophy articles, including [book recommendations][9].

-### <a href="https://curi.us">Curiosity Blog</a>
+### <a href="https://curi.us">Curiosity Blog & Forum</a>

 I write about philosophy and I use philosophy to understand other fields like politics, parenting, relationships, psychiatry, economics and science.
+Posts are used as forum topics to have discussions.

 ### <a href="https://yesornophilosophy.com">Yes or No Philosophy</a>